 Go West Transit provides students with safe, convenient transportation from their nearby residences to campus and with service to the entire Macomb community.
-Carrying almost 2 million riders per year, Go West provides students with a reliable, low-cost, fare-free public transportation system.
+Carrying over 2 million riders a year, Go West provides students with a reliable, farefree public transportation system.
 For more information, call (309) 575-3333 or visit gowest.wiu.edu.